robotsorcerer/robotsorcerer.github.io/about.md

 My [**academic webpage**](http://www.utdallas.edu/~opo140030/) has much more details on my research.

-#### Favorite quotations
+#### Favorite Quotes

-> "What I cannot create, I do not understand"
+> "What I cannot create, I do not understand."
                       -- Richard Feynman

-> "However long the night, morning will come".
+> "However long the night, morning will come."
                       -- Bob Gass

-> "I again saw under the sun that the race is not to the swift and the battle is not to the strong, and neither is bread to the wise nor riches to those of intelligence and understanding not favor to men of ability; but time and chance overtake them all" -- Ecclesiates 9:11 [AMP]
+> "I again saw under the sun that the race is not to the swift and the battle is not to the strong, and neither is bread to the wise nor riches to those of intelligence and understanding not favor to men of ability; but time and chance overtake them all."
+                      -- Ecclesiates 9:11 [AMP]